xmtp/xmtp-dot-org/docs/tutorials/portable-consent/request-inbox.md

 }
 ```

-#### Allow and denied actions
+## Allow and deny actions

-Every time you open a conversation on the request tab you can show a popup with the allow and deny actions.
+When you open a conversation on the request tab, you can show a popup with the allow and deny actions.
 You can use the `consentState` property of the conversation object to show the popup only when the consent state is `unknown`.

 ```jsx
 // Inside your MessageContainer component